bowers-illinois-edu/uips-stat-share/README.md

 *__Aug 26__ - Basic Markdown for reproducible research and using git for classwork and assignments
 *__Sept 2__ - APSA weekend.
 Send questions via email and/or work together.
 There is also the [**ATLAS** lab][atlas], which staffs a help desk for R and other stats/programming-related issues.
 David Bowden is a PhD student in Political Science who currently works there.
 *__Sept 9__ - We will start with a review of using git and Rmarkdown to help create some more uniformity in exploration submissions.
 Let's separate the meeting time with the first hour (3:00-3:50) for PS530 students and the next hour (4:00-4:50) being for PS531 students.
 As always, bring your questions about the weekly assignment.
+*__Sept 16__ - Same meeting time as last week.
+Please send questions in advanced, if you can.
+No special topic this time around as most people seem busy enough with the explorations.
+Note that there are some examples with loops in PS530 student's [dailyR](https://github.com/bowers-grad-stats-illinois/dailyR) repository, in case that's helpful for some of your work this week. @ps531 students, remember that you have a paper for this class and should schedule time to talk to Jake about your papers as soon as you have a topic and data.

 <!-- Links -->
 [atlas]: http://www.atlas.illinois.edu/services/stats/consulting/